ladas-larry/aab/frontend/content/guides/english-speaking-steuerberater-berlin.md

 ### Lohnsteuerhilfeverein

 A tax help union (*[[Lohnsteuerhilfeverein]]*) is a non-profit organisation that helps its members file their taxes.
-They are cheaper than tax advisors, but their competence varies a lot.[^2] Most of them are German-only, but some offer their service in English as well.
+They are cheaper than tax advisors, but their competence varies a lot.[^2] Most of them speak only German and some offer their service in English.

 The membership costs €30 to €300 per year, depending on your income.[^4] Only employees can be members, not self-employed people.[^3]

 ### Hybrid tax adviser services

-Apps that offer tax adviser service, such apps Taxfix Expert Service.
-But your case might not be supported.[^6] You might end up filing most of your data yourself anyway.
+Platforms like Zasta and Taxfix’s Expert Service combine tax software with access to a tax advisor.
+You enter most of the data yourself and upload your documents, and a tax advisor then reviews everything.
+This is a hybrid model of self-filing with additional validation, and not all cases are supported. [^6]

-Once you decide to use the app, it's alwyas much cheaper to do self-filing.
+It's usually cheaper than a traditional tax advisor, but it doesn't fully replace one.
+Waiting times can be noticeable during peak tax season (March to May).

 ### Freelancer cooperative